mit-cml/appinventor-sources/appinventor/docs/markdown/reference/blocks/lists.md

 ![](images/lists/reverse.png)

-Reverses a copy of the list with items in the reverse order.
+Returns a copy of the list with items in the reverse order.
 For example reverse([1,2,3]) returns [3,2,1]

 ### list to csv row   {#listtocsvrow}